 - Disability Shelter Contact for Palm Beach County: 561-712-6329

 Reminder: During the height of the hurricane, emergency vehicles are often unable to respond due to high winds.
 Please remain inside your home while the storm is in our area.

 After the Storm

-Avoid driving around to look at damage because of downed power lines or impeding emergency vehicles (After Storm).
+Avoid driving around to look at damage because of downed power lines or impeding emergency vehicles after the storm.

 Palm Beach County Damage Assessment and Resources Tool (PBC DART)

 Use the Palm Beach County Damage Assessment and Resources Tool (PBC DART), which provides residents with information and tools used to prepare for a disaster and with the ability to report damage to their home or business in the immediate aftermath of a disaster.
 Damage reports help disaster managers get an immediate Countywide "picture" within hours of a disaster event to help prioritize response efforts.
-Click here to install on your smartphone device.
+Install PBC DART on your smartphone device.

 Important Village Numbers

 Local Media Information